paepcke/jupyter_emacsy_plus/README.md

 |alt-up       | go to first cell |
 |alt-down     | got to last cell |

+**Customization**: To change key bindings, find method `buildEmacsyPlus()` in file emacsyPlus.js.
+You will see the `emacsyPlusMap` and the `ctrlXMap`.

 This is all you need to know for *EmacsyPlus*.
 Below is information about an underlying keymapping facility on which *EmacsyPlus* is built.
 Only read if you want to build a different mode.

 Do scan the [limitations](#bugs) at the bottom.

+**Note**: Except for search, the implementation uses the standard CodeMirror API, and is therefore adaptable to CodeMirror installations in other contexts.
+Since search needs to reach into the output areas of cells, Jupyter dependencies are unavoidable.

 -----------